yanzhenjie/Album/README.md

 ## Capabilities of AlbumFile
 `AlbumFile` is the result of the selection of images and videos, which contains the path and title of the image and video, the title, thumbnail, size, latitude and longitude, added and modified date, and folder; video can also get resolution and duration.

-> **Note**: thumbnail of image and video, in most cases are there, if not locally produced, but imported via externally, a part of the phone did not.

 ### Image
 ```java